-3. Choosing a seat on a night bus
+3. Choose a decent seat on a night bus

-5. Food and drink on night buses in South America
+5. Prepare for the food & drink sitch on night buses in South America

 Not all companies will offer this, but the top companies in Argentina and Peru definitely will.
 Some will also provide a small breakfast and coffee.
 Check what’s included when buying tickets.

-6. Toilets on night buses in South America
+6. Get to grips with toilets on night buses in South America

 In Bolivia, this is unfortunately irrelevant, because it’s the driver’s responsibility to clean the toilet, and so instead of doing this icky task they keep the toilet locked for the entire trip (they stop for toilet breaks at truck stops every few hours).
 However, in all other countries, it’s important that you check your night bus is going to have a toilet – for hopefully obvious reasons.